-- the management fee - the sales charge or deferred sales charge option available to the client and an explanation as to how such charges work.
-This means registered firms should advise clients that mutual funds sold on a deferred sales charge basis are subject to charges upon redemption that are applied on a declining rate scale over a specified period of years, until such time as the charges decrease to zero.
-Any other redemption fees or short-term trading fees that may apply should also be discussed - any trailing commission, or other embedded fees - any options regarding front end loads - any fees related to the client changing or switching investments ("switch or change fees")
+- the management fee - the sales charge options available to the client and an explanation as to how such charges work.
+Any redemption fees or short-term trading fees that may apply should also so be discusses - any trailing commission, or other embedded fees - any options regarding front end loads - any fees related to the client changing or switching investments ("switch or change fees")

 In order to help their clients to understand what trailing commissions and fund management fees are, we encourage registrants to explain them in the simplest terms possible.
 We think this should include explaining that trailing commissions are not additional charges paid by the client to the registrant.
-"Trailing commission" is defined for the purposes of Regulation 31-103 in section 1.1 in broad terms designed to ensure that payments similar to what are generally known as trailing commissions will be subject to similar reporting requirements under this Regulation.
+"Trailing commission" is defined for the purposes of Regulation 31-103 in section 1.1 in broad terms designed to ensure that payments similar to what are generally known as trailing commissions will be subject to similar reporting requirements under this regulation.